Quantitative Automata under Probabilistic Semantics: Results on limit value functions

-\begin{lemma} The random variables defined by $\{ \nestedA^N \}_{N\geq )}$ converge in probability to the random variable defined by $\nestedA$. \end{lemma} \begin{proof} [1]{\nestedA^{\geq #1}} [1]{\nestedA[#1]} {\textsc{LimAvgSup}} We define an $(\flimavgsup; \fsum)$-automaton $\excessA{N}$ as the automaton obtained from $\nestedA$ in the following way.
+\begin{proof} [1]{\ensuremath{\nestedA^{\geq #1}}} [1]{\nestedA[#1]} {\textsc{LimAvgSup}} We define an $(\flimavgsup; \fsum)$-automaton $\excessA{N}$ as the automaton obtained from $\nestedA$ in the following way.
 First, each slave automaton take transitions of weight $0$ for the first (up to) $N$ steps, past which it takes transitions of weight $1$ until it terminates.
 Second, the value function of the master automaton is $\flimavgsup$ defined on $a_1, a_2, \ldots$ as $\flimavgsup(a_1 \ldots ) = \limsup_n \frac{1}{n} \sum_{i=1}^{n} a_i$.
 Intuitively, the automaton $\excessA{N}$ computes the limit average (supremum) of the steps slave automata take above the threshold $N$.
 Let $C$ be the maximal absolute weight in slave automata of $\nestedA$.
 Then, for every word $w$ we have

 It follows that